gregorydillon/kdlearn/guides/terminal-introduction/index.md

 * `nano` - text editor for the command line.
 * `emacs` - GNU Emacs is an extensible, customizable text editor.

-Bellow you can read more about some other useful commands that you can use in your Koding Terminal.
+Below you can read more about some other useful commands that you can use in your Koding Terminal.

-* `sudo` - most of the bellow commands will need to be prefaced with the sudo command.
+* `sudo` - most of the below commands will need to be prefaced with the sudo command.
 This elevates privileges to the root-user administrative level temporarily, which is necessary when working with directories or files not owned by your user account.

 ### File & Directory Commands

 The tilde (~) symbol stands for your home directory.
 If you are user, then the tilde (~) stands for `/home/user`

 * `pwd` - The `pwd` command will allow you to know in which directory you're located.
-A useful gnemonic is "present working directory."
+A useful mnemonic is "present working directory."
 * `ls` - The `ls` command will show you ('list') the files in your current directory.
 * `cd` - The `cd` command will allow you to change directories.
 Eg. to navigate into the root directory, use `cd /`.
 * `cp` - The `cp` command will make a copy of a file for you.
 Example: "cp file foo" will make an exact copy of "file" and name it "foo", but the file "file" will still be there.